12 Best Ways To Become A Millionaire From Nothing

 I’m a believer in the phrase, “it’s not what you make, it is what you have”.
-So I define the 1% based on net worth.
+So I define the 1% based on net worth, not income.
 Just like the chart shows.

 What Is A Millionaire?

 Net worth is defined as the sum of the value of all assets minus any debts owed to others.

 Assets are assets from my perspective.
-Whether they be held in cash, bonds, stocks or real estate.
+Whether they are held in cash, bonds, stocks, or real estate.
 The downside of having most of one’s million dollars in a primary residence is a lack of liquidity.

 If you need cash in an emergency, it’s hard to sell your house.
 So some millionaires have more access to cash or liquid assets than others.
 This is what the phrase “asset rich, cash poor” refers to.

-Do you think the average millionaire is living an extravagant lifestyle?
-Jetting around in a private plane and eating dinner out at fancy restaurants every night?
+Do they jet around in a private plane and eat dinner out at fancy restaurants every night?
 I hate to burst your bubble, but they probably are not.
 If they were, they likely wouldn’t be a millionaire for very long.

-As popularized in the classic book The Millionaire Next Door, the lifestyle is pretty mundane.
-It includes a comfortable home, modest automobiles, family vacations and the like.
+As popularized in the classic book The Millionaire Next Door, their lifestyle and habits are mundane but effective for building wealth.
+It includes a comfortable home, modest automobiles, family vacations, and the like.

-With that background out of the way, let’s get on with the key points on how to become a millionaire.
+With that background out of the way, let’s get on with the 12 tips on how to become a millionaire.